Low-rank Covariate Balancing Estimators under Interference: Low-rank weighting estimators

-The expectation in Equation~\eqref{eq:unbiased_estimators} is taken with respect to the sampling of clusters from $\mathcal G$ with a known propensity score.
+The expectation in Equation~\eqref{eq:unbiased_estimators} is taken with respect to the sampling of clusters from $\mathcal{G}$ with the unknown, true propensity score.

-Unfortunately, since $\bm g$ is unknown, it is not possible to obtain a more explicit characterization of this class of unbiased estimators $\mathcal C(\bm g, e)$ based on the observed data.
-In fact, the following theorem shows that the standard IPW estimator is the only uniformly unbiased estimator when the propensity score is known.
-Furthermore, if the propensity score is unknown, there exists no uniformly unbiased estimator. \begin{theorem}[Uniformly unbiased weighting estimators] Suppose that Assumption~\ref{assm:partial}--~\ref{assm:unconfound} holds.
+Unfortunately, since $\bm g$ is unknown, it is not possible to further characterize this class of unbiased estimators $\mathcal C(\bm g, e)$ based on the observed data.
+The following theorem shows that unbiased weighted estimation of causal effects is not possible without additional assumptions.
+Moreover, if we were to assume that the propensity score is known, the IPW estimator is the only uniformly unbiased weighting estimator. \begin{theorem}[Uniformly unbiased weighting estimators] Suppose that Assumption~\ref{assm:partial}--~\ref{assm:unconfound} holds.
 If the propensity score $e$ is known, then the IPW estimator is the only uniformly unbiased weighting estimator over all possible choices of $\bm g$, that is, $\bm w \in \mathcal C(\bm g, e)$ for all $\bm g$ implies $\bm w = \bm w_{\mathrm{IPW}}$.
-If the propensity score $e$ is unknown and $f(\bm a_c, \bm X_c)\neq 0$ for some $c$ and some $\bm a_c \neq \bm A_c$, then there is no uniformly unbiased weighting estimator over all possible choices of $\bm g$ and $e$. \end{theorem} Thus, additional assumptions are required to improve the efficiency of the IPW estimator while maintaining its unbiasedness.
-Next, we introduce a class of such assumptions about the interference structure by placing restrictions on $\bm g$.
+If the propensity score $e$ is unknown and

+Then there is no uniformly unbiased weighting estimator over all possible choices of $\bm g$ and $e$. \end{theorem} This result motivates the need for a structural assumption that places restrictions on $\bm g$.
+Next, we introduce a general class of such restrictions.